 On October 20, 2022, the Honorable William F. Jung sentenced Michael DaCorta to imprisonment of 276 months (i.e., 23 years) for his role in the Ponzi scheme underlying this enforcement action.
-Judge Jung also ordered DaCorta to pay restitution in the amount of \$53,270,336.08, jointly and severally with defendant Joseph S. Anile, II (although the Receiver has already recovered and sold both individuals' material assets).
+Judge Jung also ordered DaCorta to pay restitution in the amount of \$53,270,336.08, jointly and

 1 As directed by the Court, the Receiver will submit his next interim report and subsequent reports within thirty days after the end of each calendar quarter.
-Where possible, the Receiver has also included information about events occurring between September 30, 2022 (the end of the reporting period) and the date of this filing.
+Where possible, the Receiver has also included information about events occurring between December 31, 2022 (the end of the reporting period) and the date of this filing.